macmanes-lab/Oyster_River_Protocol/index.rst

   -1 file_1.fastq \
   -2 file_2.fastq

-Use bfc if you have *less* than 20 million paired-end reads
+Use bfc if you have *less* than 20 million paired-end reads.
+If you are using Illumia fastQ format 1.8 or later, read bfc_pairing

 ::